WayPointVenturesOrg/coursewarelibrary/ENU/55367AC/Labs/Mod07/0701-Implement Hyper-V Replica and Windows Server Backup.md

 **Results**: After completing this exercise, you should have configured **Hyper-V Replica** and tested failover.

-## Exercise 2: Configure and Implement backup with Windows Server Backup
+## Exercise 2: Configure and implement backup with Windows Server Backup

 ### Scenario